 The use of robotics helps me place the implants in the desired location with incredible accuracy, providing an excellent, stable biomechanical reconstruction and unprecedented leg length restoration.
 It is performed with the RIO® Robotic Arm Interactive Orthopedic System.
 RIO enables me to use a 3-D anatomic reconstruction based on a CT scan of the patient’s own hip to pre-surgically plan implant positioning.
 During the procedure, it provides real-time data for intra-operative adjustments to further enable me to optimally align and position implants, and accurately reproduce the surgical plan.

 I perform all robotic hip replacements via a muscle-sparing approach, i.e. no muscles are cut in exposure or preparation of the hip joint.
 The operation is performed by initially preparing the femur (thigh bone).
-I remove just the amount of bone required for the tight placement of the implant in the bone.
+Exact femoral bone resection never before possible is performed with the use of robotics.
+I then remove just the amount of bone required for the tight placement of the implant in the bone.
 The femoral component’s position is measured by RIO, and can be adjusted at this time.
+The actual femoral component is then implanted into the bone after robotic measurements obtained.
 Next, I use the robotic arm to accurately ream and shape the acetabulum to prepare it for cup placement.
 The RIO enables accuracy in controlling the depth of bone removal and determining the hip’s center of rotation which aides in implant positioning and alignment.

 When the bone preparation is complete, I then use the robotic arm to aid in implantation of the cup(socket), and the plastic liner is locked into the metal cup.
 The femoral ball size is determined and attached to the stem to reconstruct leg length and soft tissue tension with the aid of robotic interaction.
 The robot ensures that I am able to both plan and place the components with enhanced accuracy and precision, while providing real time information in surgery.
 This allows adjustments, even minute, to be made prior to the culmination of the procedure, thus reducing the risk of subsequent complications/reoperations.